Dan Barnhart

-Daniel High Barnhart (June 27, 1912 – June 16, 1965) was an American football tailback who played in the National Football League.
+Daniel High Barnhart (June 27, 1912 – June 16, 1965) was an American football tailback who played in the National Football League (NFL).
 He played for one season for the Philadelphia Eagles in 1934.
 He played college football at Centenary and St. Mary's.

 Professional career

 Barnhart played in one game for the Philadelphia Eagles in 1934, throwing a four-yard touchdown pass to offensive tackle Bob Gonya.